microsoft/Web-Dev-For-Beginners/README.md

 Get started with the following resources:

 - [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-13441-cxa) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
-This is one page you want to bookmark and check from time to time as we switch out content at least monthly.
+This is the page you want to bookmark and check from time to time as we switch out content monthly.
-- [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-13441-cxa) Join a global community of student ambassadors, this could be your way into Microsoft
+- [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-13441-cxa) Join a global community of student ambassadors.
+This could be your way into Microsoft

 # Getting Started